-- 5.1.1 This is a requirement for all Nursery or primary schools with EYFS but any school may wish to adopt the policy. - 5.1.2 Our policy on use of mobile phones, cameras and sharing of images is set out in a separate document and is reviewed annually.
-It is recognised that personal mobile phones have the potential to be used inappropriately and therefore the school has developed a policy to outline the required protocol for all staff, students, volunteers and parents/carers.
+The staff use of mobile phones is set out as part of the e-safety policy.
+It is recognised that personal mobile phones have the potential to be used inappropriately and therefore the school has outlined the required protocol for all staff, students, volunteers and parents/carers in the e-safety policy.